dappnode/DAppNodeDocs/docs/user/quick-start/first-steps.md

 The next window will ask you about automatic package updates for all packages, *core packages have automatic updates enabled by default*, If you enable this option, all your installed DAppNode packages will be updated automatically when it detects that there is a new version published to the official DAppNode repositories.
 Roughly 24 hours after your DAppNode recognizes that there is a new version, it will start the update to the new version.

 The DAppNode team **strongly** recommends you leave this option enabled.

+:warning: Note: Major system upgrades will require manual approval, even with Auto Updates enabled for all packages.

 <p align="center">
     <img src="../../../../img/first_steps_3.png"/>
 </p>